x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-internet-mail-flow-through-an-edge-transport-server-without-using-edgesync-exchange-2013-help.md

 Use the **New-SendConnector** cmdlet to create a Send connector.

 > [!NOTE]
-> Before you create the Send connector, you first need to run the <STRONG>Get-Credential</STRONG> command to save the user name and password you will use in a temporary variable.
+> Before you create the Send connector, you first need to run the <STRONG>Get-Credential</STRONG> command to save the username and password you will use in a temporary variable.
 You need to do this because the <STRONG>New-SendConnector</STRONG> cmdlet will not accept user credentials in plain text.

 This Send connector requires the following configuration: